dcbaker/cython/docs/src/userguide/language_basics.rst

 Scope rules
 -----------

-Cython determines whether a variable belongs to a local scope, the module scope, or the built-in scope completely statically.
+Cython0 determines whether a variable belongs to a local scope, the module scope, or the built-in scope completely statically.
 As with Python, assigning to a variable which is not otherwise declared implicitly declares it to be a variable residing in the scope where it is assigned.
 The type of the variable